tailogs/cli_text_editor/README.md

    - Press `Enter` to add a new line.
    - Press `Backspace` to delete a character.
    - Press `Tab` to insert a tab.
+   - Enhanced Navigation:
+      - Press Ctrl + Arrow Keys (Up, Down) to move by 10 characters at a time.
+      - Press Ctrl + Shift + Arrow Keys (Up, Down) to move by 100 lines at a time.
+      - Pressing these combinations again will revert to moving one line at a time.

 3. **Copying text to the clipboard**:
    - When on the desired line, press `Ctrl+C` to copy the line's text (line numbers are also copied for now).